osmedeus/documentation/src/faq.md

 ???+ question "Where I can get a live support?"
     You can Join **[Discord Server here](https://discord.gg/gy4SWhpaPU)** to see if anyone can help

-???+ info "I have an awesome idea, how can I implement it in Osmedeus?"
+???+ info "I have an awesome idea, How can I implement it in Osmedeus?"
     You can Join **[Discord Server here](https://discord.gg/gy4SWhpaPU)** or contact me via **[:material-twitter: here](https://twitter.com/OsmedeusEngine)** to see if it worth to add.

+???+ question "I ran the scan but there's no vulnerability found?"
+    It's simply that there's no vulnerability.
+It very depends on your Target.